Vortextbloons/Runtime-Arena/docs/ALL.md

 ## Scoring Algorithm

-- **Overall speed**: Geometric mean of `fastest median / language median` across eligible sizes and the benchmarks that language completed in the snapshot (skipping a workload does not zero overall)
+- **Performance (speed)**: Per size tier: `fastest median / language median × 100`, clamped 0–100.
+Per benchmark: geometric mean across eligible sizes.
+Overall: geometric mean across completed benchmarks.
+- **Consistency**: `100 − 4 × CV%` (CV = standard deviation / mean of kernel samples).
+Clamped 0–100, averaged across sizes then benchmarks.
+Contributes 10% to the overall score.
+- **Scalability**: `(minPerformance / maxPerformance) × 100` across size tiers per benchmark.
+Clamped 0–100, averaged across benchmarks.
+Contributes 10% to the overall score.
+- **Weighted overall**: `0.8 × performance + 0.1 × consistency + 0.1 × scalability`, clamped 0–100.
+This is the leaderboard ranking score.
-- **Timing floor**: A size tier is excluded for all languages when its fastest valid median is below 1 ms
+- **Timing floor**: A size tier is excluded for all languages when its fastest valid median is below 1 ms.
-- **Consistency**: Reported separately from coefficient of variation; it does not affect rank
-- **Scalability**: Reported separately from relative performance retention; it does not affect rank
+- **Skip handling**: Omitting a benchmark (no result, or rejected by the checker) does not zero the overall — only completed benchmarks contribute.

 ---